-Window blind and shade cords can quickly become a hazard to children ages 8 and under.
+What does it mean to have expired window coverings?
+Outdated or Expired window coverings no longer comply with current safety standards established by the window covering industry.
+In 2023, the Window Covering Manufacturers introduced a new safety standard that eliminates all cords from both custom and stock horizontal blinds.
+This decision was prompted by decades of safety misinformation and safety device malfunctions that led to hundreds of child strangulation incidents involving window covering cords.
+Corded window blinds and shades can quickly become a hazard to children ages 10 and under.
 The types of hazardous cords to look for include continuous cord loops and chains, pull cords with tassels sometimes labeled ‘safe’, cord connectors, tilt cords that allow light in, inner cords on routeless and older blinds, and any other cords longer than 12 inches when pulled.
-In 2023 the Window Covering Manufactures published a safety standard that removed all cords from horizontal blinds both custom and stock.
-See below if these expired cords are in your home.
+These cords can be found on Roman Shades, Cellular Shades, Roll Up Shades, Window Blinds, Woven Shades, Black Out Blinds, and Draperies.
+Check below if these expired cords are in your home.
+Can’t replace your window coverings?
+Click here.

 Continuous Beaded Looped Cords.